centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-migration.md

 Re-Configure WHMCS in direction of the gaining registrar:

-- ensure the gaining registrar's registrar module is installed, activated, configured and working!
+- Ensure the gaining registrar's registrar module is installed, activated, configured and working!
-- ensure the Configuration in Domain Pricing Section is already re-configured in direction of the gaining registrar.
-Ensure ALL TLDs that are assigned to the losing registrar and [whitelisted for migration](#configure-list-of-tlds-to-migrate) are reassigned to the gaining registrar!
+- Ensure the Configuration in Domain Pricing Section is already re-configured in direction of the gaining registrar.
+Ensure ALL TLDs that are assigned to the losing registrar and [whitelisted for migration](#define-mappings) are reassigned to the gaining registrar!

 ### Installation / Upgrade

-Copy the `modules` folder into your WHMCS root.
+1. Copy the `modules` folder into your WHMCS root.

-In your WHMCS Admin Area, go to `Configuration > System Settings > Addon Modules`, then click on `Activate` next to the `CentralNic Migration Wizard` listing.
+2. In your WHMCS Admin Area, go to `Configuration > System Settings > Addon Modules`, then click on `Activate` next to the `CNIC Migrator` listing.

 ## Configuration